realnimish/avalanche-amm/README.md

 }
 ```

-As we are not using the ERC-20 tokens and instead maintaining record of the balance ourselves; we need a way to allocate tokens to the new users so that they can interact with the dApp.
-User can call the faucet function to get some tokens to play with!
+As we are not using the ERC-20 tokens and instead, maintaining a record of the balance ourselves; we need a way to allocate tokens to the new users so that they can interact with the dApp.
+Users can call the faucet function to get some tokens to play with!

 ```solidity
 // Sends free token(s) to the invoker